siamur-rahman/medicare-10/README.md

 # Come hare and get survices from MEDI CARE

-This project was react bootstrapped with [MEDI CARE](https://medi-care-bac8f.web.app/).
+This project was created with react bootstrapped .
+Visit [MEDI CARE](https://medi-care-bac8f.web.app/).

 * This website is about a online helth care or treatment .
 * Here you can get emergency ambulence with a call.